Oct. 05 – KVZK-TV Center in Utulei is officially opened; beams first educational program.

 U.S. Government Printing Office, Washington, D.C.

 Fiscal year 1964 was a year of exacting and complex preparation for one of the most dramatic educational experiments yet attempted in any of the world’s underdeveloped lands: the use of educational television as a comparatively inexpensive and highly efficient means of providing the young in even the most isolated villages with an education of high quality.

 The idea was that of Gov. H. Rex Lee, who found, on arrival in American Samoa in 1961, that standards prevailing in the American Samoan school system did not approach those required to enable Samoans to compete on terms of equality in the modern world.

 Village schools were ramshackle and neglected.
 In many instances, their Samoan teachers were inadequately prepared for their important positions.
-Correction of these major deficiencies began with supplemental appropriations in fiscal year 1962, continued in fiscal year 1963 and reached fruition in fiscal year 1964.
+Correction of these major deficiencies began with supplemental appropriations in the fiscal year 1962, continued in the fiscal year 1963 and reached fruition in fiscal year 1964.

 The problem confronting Governor Lee was that of overhauling the entire school system without the severe social and economic dislocations which would have been caused by placement of some 300 mainland teachers in the villages and without jeopardizing the careers of the system’s Samoan teachers, many of whom had given long and loyal service.

 Educational television seemed, to Governor Lee, a means of simultaneously upgrading the quality of instruction while retaining the Samoan staff and necessitating the importation of only modest numbers of new mainland teachers.
 Officials of the Department of the Interior and members of Congress believed that the suggestion had merit.
 The House of Representatives and the Senate authorized a feasibility study to be carried out by the National Association of Educational Broadcasters.